-According to a report published by the Pew Research Center in May of 2016, 72% of the US population have used some type of shared or on-demand online service.
+According to a report published by the Pew Research Center, 72% of the US population has used some type of shared or on-demand online service.
 The services they accessed were the following:

 - Purchased used or second-hand goods online (50%);